clarkfitzg/phd_research/milestones/proposals.md

 Potential uses:
 1. Detect and quantify possible levels of parallelism in large corpus of R code.
+1. Optimization passes at the R language level, ie. transforming a `for` loop into an `lapply()`.
-2. Use to generate parallel code from serial.
+2. Generate parallel code from serial.

-The data structure should capture the semantics of the input R code.
-We should be able to make round trip
-transformations: input R code -> parallel data structure -> output R code.
-It's not necessary that input and output R code match.
-Indeed, the primary use of the data structure is to change the output R code to make it more efficient in some way.
+The AAST should capture the semantics of the input R code.
+We should be able to make round trip transformations: input R code -> AAST -> output R code.
+It's not necessary that input and output R code match, but they must produce the same results, ie. the same plots or the same output files.

 This would be a useful conceptual tool because it shows all possible ways to make high level code parallel.